A Guide to Applications & Awards

 - Priority is given to new and innovative programmes and events, with the amount of funding awarded based on the individual merits of each application

-- In 2017 CCE is particularly looking to support long-term educational programmes, in line with its drive to maximise learning-based experiences for Shul members
+- CCE is particularly looking to support long-term educational programmes, in line with its drive to maximise learning-based experiences for Shul members

 - Applicants’ events or programmes should address areas of synagogue activity that need to be strengthened